-“You can’t call what you can’t see,” said Steve DiFuria of Ardmore, Pa., who has umpired for 22 years and works in NCAA Divisions II and III along with high school competition.
+“You can’t call what you can’t see,” said Steve DiFuria of Ardmore, Pa., who has works in NCAA Divisions II and III along with high school competition.
 “If the catcher blocks me from seeing an inside pitch, it’s a ball.
 If you have to, you explain it (the catcher’s movement) to the coach.
 ‘If you want that inside pitch (to be called a strike), tell the catcher not to slide over too much.’
 “You have to push yourself to see all four corners of the plate. … Working the plate is about being consistent and confident.
 If you call a pitch one way in the first inning, you’ve got to call it that way the whole game.”

 For Mike Girouard of Yorba Linda, Calif., a key aspect of any adjustment an umpire makes in the slot position is being able to keep the strike zone in perspective.
 He points out the importance of positioning your head at the top of the strike zone in relation to the batter when going to the set position in the slot.